keybase/client/desktop/README.md

 2. Find outdated packages: Run ```npm outdated```
 3. Install updated packages: Run ```npm install -E -S packageName@specificVersion``` or ```npm install -E -D devPackageName@specificVersion```

+If updating a dev dependency, make sure it didn't get added to dependencies.

 #### Shrinkwrapping and re-vendoring

 Dependencies are shrinkwrapped in this repository.
 Vendored copies of dependencies are located in [keybase/js-vendor-desktop](https://github.com/keybase/js-vendor-desktop).